NCR Silver Review

 NCR Silver is a hybrid setup; the iPad app handles all the register specific tasks, with limited admin functionality.
 But for full control of your POS—detailed inventory tasks, employee time, customer rewards, reports etc.—you’ll need to access it through the web.

-NCR Silver is surprisingly versatile for what it is, and could easily work with a variety of businesses.
+NCR Silver is surprisingly versatile, and could easily work with a variety of businesses.
 It’s the RuPaul of POS, changing its identity with ease and effectiveness.
 With features like remote kitchen printing, item modifiers, split payments, and tipping, it could easily fit in at a quick-serve style cafe or coffee shop.
 But with its inventory management, support for item variations (like size and color), and easy handling of returns, retails shops of all flavors would find a lot to like here, too.

 If you’re a restaurant-owner then you’ll want to go with the restaurant-specific option.
 It’s becoming more the norm for POS software providers to offer a unique version, usually built on the standard one.